larkintuckerllc/aws-architect-associate/1/1.1/README.md

 > A transit gateway is a network transit hub that you can use to interconnect your virtual private clouds (VPC) and on-premises networks.

+**note:** Regional resource.
+Transit Gateway across different regions can peer with each other to enable VPC communications across regions.

 -AWS-[What is a transit gateway?](https://docs.aws.amazon.com/vpc/latest/tgw/what-is-transit-gateway.html)

 ![Transit Gateway](transit-gateway.png)